-From this dialog you can set final image size and offset as well as laser speed and modes.
+From this dialog you can set final image size and offset as well as laser speed, power and laser mode.

-The laser is enabled with the M3 spindle CW or M4 spindle CCW commands.
+The laser is enabled with the M3 spindle or M4 spindle commands.
 These enable two different laser modes that are advantageous for different reasons each.

 M3 Constant Laser Power Mode

-- Constant laser power mode simply keeps the laser power as programmed, regardless if the machine is moving, accelerating, or stopped.
+Constant laser power mode simply keeps the laser power as programmed, regardless if the machine is moving, accelerating, or stopped.
 This provides better control of the laser state.
-With a good G-code program, this can lead to more consistent cuts in more difficult materials.
+This can lead to more consistent cuts in more difficult materials.

 M4 Dynamic Laser Power Mode (new in grbl v1.1)